Phoenix Construction Accident Lawyer

 A construction accident can leave workers with significant injuries.
 Those injuries come with a significant cost for any injured worker.
 Sadly, the rules governing workers’ compensation, which protect employers and workers’ compensation insurance providers, mean that many workers don’t receive enough compensation to cover the totality of what they’ve had to endure.
 In many cases, workers’ comp alone is not enough to provide fair compensation.

-At the Bleaman Law Firm, we work exclusively in accident and injury law, affording us deep knowledge and experience that we can put to work in your construction accident case.
+At the Bleaman Law Firm, our Phoenix personal injury attorneys work exclusively in accident and injury law, affording us deep knowledge and experience that we can put to work in your construction accident case.

 It’s the responsibility of an employer to maintain a reasonably safe workplace for their employees.
 That’s why when you get injured on the job, it is typically their responsibility to compensate you.